Enterprise Architecture Framework - for Projects

 Learning by example and inspiration

-So why do you not have already created an Enterprise Architecture Framework diagram like this, static and or interactive?
+So why haven't you already created an Enterprise Architecture Framework diagram like this, static or interactive?
 The answer to that question is pretty simple: you were busy working as a fireman, solving problems ad hoc.
-And that left you no time to think about how to do things better or in another way.
+And that left you no time to think about how to do things better or differently.
 Your stakeholders were not complaining.
 They were not missing anything.

-Here on Dragon1, a service desk is available for you as a user to support with any question on enterprise architecture and creating enterprise architecture products.
+Here on Dragon1, a service desk is available for you as a user to support with any questions on enterprise architecture and creating enterprise architecture products.

 So here’s your chance to be proactive!